 Today’s events highlight how crucial a force majeure clause is within any contract.
 When events are clearly defined, as are the processes for what happens if the events occur, all parties involved will understand the obligations that should and can’t be fulfilled.

-If a contract doesn’t include a force majeure clause, or fails to explicitly name pandemics as an event, parties in some locations may be able to suspend their obligations through the doctrine of frustration.
+If a contract doesn’t include a force majeure clause, or fails to explicitly name pandemics as an event and causes ambiguity, parties in some locations may be able to suspend their obligations through the doctrine of frustration.

 In the event of COVID-19, for example, it may well become impossible for parties to perform.
 As a result, the contract becomes frustrated and can potentially be terminated for convenience – with all parties released from their obligations.